Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 - an overseas television company that sends staff and camera equipment to the UK for a week to shoot a documentary before returning home

-- a team of builders and contractors that are temporarily in the UK in order to carry out a one-off construction project
+- a team of builders and contractors that are temporarily in the UK to carry out a one-off construction project

 - the presence of computer servers alone within a country